Unity-Technologies/com.unity.cinemachine/Documentation~/Cinemachine3rdPersonFollow.md

 The rig and the camera position are defined by three pivot points (the origin, the shoulder, and the hand) as well as by a camera that is positioned behind the hand.

-- The **origin (A)**: The origin is the Follow target's position.When the target pivots horizontally, the rig rotates with it around this point.
+- The **origin (A)**: The origin is the Follow target's position.
+When the target pivots horizontally, the rig rotates with it around this point.
 - The **shoulder (B)**: By default, it is offset to one side, to create an over-the-shoulder follow position.
 Vertical rotations of the Follow target are transferred here, so the rig rotates horizontally about the origin, and vertically about the shoulder.
 - The **hand (C))**: Vertically offset in relation to the shoulder.
 The arm length affects the follow target's screen position when the camera rotates vertically.
 By default, it is offset from the shoulder, so that vertical rotations will keep the character nicely positioned on the screen.
 For 1st-person cameras, this can be set to 0.
 - The **camera (D)**: The camera's rotation will always be parallel to the Follow target's rotation, but positioned at Camera Distance behind the hand.
 The camera always looks directly at the hand.